GrahamPaasch/pattern-pals/README.md

 - **Modular Architecture**: Well-organized code structure with services and hooks
 - **Error Handling**: Comprehensive error handling and user feedback
 - **Mock Data System**: Realistic mock data for testing and demonstration
+- **Offline-First Architecture**: Local data queued and synced with Supabase when online

 ## 🚀 Quick Start